 The Department of Environmental Quality, Division of Drinking Water recommends water storage of 1 gallon per person per day for 2 weeks.
 This is based on 2 quarts or ½ gallon per person per day for drinking water and food preparation, and another 2 quarts or ½ gallon per person per day for other limited uses such as hand washing, teeth brushing and dishwashing.
 (This is a total of 14 gallons per person for 2 weeks.)

 A normally active person needs to drink at least 2 quarts (1/2 gallon) of water each day.
 Hot environments and intense physical activity can double that amount.
 Children, nursing mothers and people suffering from disease or injury may need more water.
-Immune compromised people may want to take extra precautions to minimize their risk in an emergency.
+Immunocompromised people may want to take extra precautions to minimize their risk in an emergency.

 Supplies Needed Before an Emergency